 Data are displayed in the map control in layers.
 Each layer corresponds to data displayed as either raster or vector data.
 Bitmap and TIFF files are examples of raster data, for which information is presented in a matrix of cells (images such as digital pictures or a scanned map).

-Shapefiles, originally introduced by ESRI, are examples of vector data for which the information can be stored as points, lines, or polygons as a collection of coordinated points (in which lines and polygons are drawn as a series of connected points and are thus independent of the resolution of a display device).
+Shapefiles, originally introduced by Esri, are examples of vector data for which the information about points, lines, or polygons is stored as a collection of coordinated points, enablein lines and polygons to be drawn as a series of connected points and are thus independent of the resolution of a display device.

-The MILDOS-AREA map is used to provide an underlying view, if desired, and establishes the coordinate system.
+The MILDOS4 map is used to provide an underlying view, if desired, and establishes the coordinate system.
 Receptors, point sources, area sources, and the scale bar are all represented by in-memory shapefile layers that are not directly accessible by the user and are automatically drawn on top of any layers loaded by the user.
-The "Edit Map" button in the "Map Settings" group (lower right of Figure 6-15), when clicked, will bring up the "Edit Map" form (Figure 6-17), which allows users to control whether local coordinates are used without additional map information or to load their own UTM coordinate map layers.
+The "Edit Map" button in the "Map Settings" group (lower right of Figure 6-17), when clicked, will bring up the "Edit Map" form (Figure 6-19), which allows users to control whether local coordinates are used without additional map information or to load their own UTM coordinate map layers.